Azure/azure-powershell/src/Resources/Resources/help/New-AzPolicyAssignment.md

 ```

 ### -IdentityType
 Specifies the type of managed identity to assign to this policy assignment.
 If the 'SystemAssigned' value is provided, a system assigned managed identity is generated and assigned to this policy assignment.
 If the 'UserAssigned' value is provided, the user assigned identity passed via its Id to the -IdentityId parameter is assigned to this policy assignment.
 The identity will be used when executing deployments for 'deployIfNotExists' and 'modify' policies.
 Location is required when assigning an identity.
 Permissions must be granted to the identity using New-AzRoleAssignment after the system assigned identity is created.
+The IdentityType parameter will be given precedence if both the AssignIdentity and the IdentityType parameter are used.

 ```yaml
 Type: System.Nullable`1[Microsoft.Azure.Commands.ResourceManager.Cmdlets.Entities.Resources.ManagedIdentityType]